FoxxMD/tldraw-selfhosted/README.md

 If you deploy this to a valid TLD (`mydomain.com`) **you will need to provide a [license](https://tldraw.dev/community/license).** Hobby licenses, which are free, are available with application.

-To include your license you will need to build the image yourself.

-TODO: Add the build-arg `VITE_TLDRAW_LICENSE_KEY` or fill in using compose.yaml, then build.
+To include your license you will need to build the image yourself: Add the build-arg `VITE_TLDRAW_LICENSE_KEY` or fill in using compose.yaml, then build.

 ## License